iml-it/appmonitor/public_html/server/classes/tinyrouter.class.php.md

 # TinyRouter

-Axels first php class with a router.
+Axels first php class of a router.

 ## Installation